-- a.
-Ensure buildings do not unduly affect existing or future development on adjoining properties by impinging on privacy or obstructing views; and - b.
+- Ensure buildings do not unduly affect existing or future development on adjoining properties by impinging on privacy or obstructing views; and - b.
 Provide visual privacy for internal and external spaces;

-- A window must have a privacy screen if: - it is a window in a habitable room, other than a bedroom, and - the wall in which the window is located has a setback of less than 3 metres from a side or rear boundary, and - the window has a sill height of less than 1.5 metres and a floor level greater than 1.0m above ground level (existing). - ii.
-A balcony, deck, patio, pergola, terrace or verandah must have a privacy screen if it: - has a setback of less than 3 metres from a side or rear boundary, and

-- has a floor area of more than 3 square metres and a floor level greater than 1.0m above ground level (existing). - Balconies, decks, pergolas, terraces or verandahs that are within 3 metres of side or rear boundaries and require privacy screens are not permitted within the articulation zone. - iii.
-For residential accommodation and tourist and visitor accommodation involving multiple dwellings on the same site, direct views between habitable rooms, other than bedrooms, shall be screened where: - Ground and first floor windows are within a 9 metre radius from any part of the window of an adjacent dwelling on the same site, and - Other floor windows are within a 12 metre radius of an adjacent dwelling on the same site, and - Direct views from habitable rooms, excluding bedrooms, of dwellings into the principal area of private open space of other dwellings on the same site shall be screened or obscured where they are within a 12 metre radius.
+- i.
+A window must have a privacy screen if: - it is a window in a habitable room, other than a bedroom, and - the wall in which the window is located has a setback of less than 3 metres from a side or rear boundary, and - the window has a sill height of less than 1.5 metres and a floor level greater than 1.0m above ground level (existing). - ii.
+A balcony, deck, patio, pergola, terrace or verandah must have a privacy screen if it: - has a setback of less than 3 metres from a side or rear boundary, and - has a floor area of more than 3 square metres and a floor level greater than 1.0m above ground level (existing). - Balconies, decks, pergolas, terraces or verandahs that are within 3 metres of side or rear boundaries and require privacy screens are not permitted within the articulation zone. - iii.
+For residential accommodation (excluding secondary dwellings on R2 zoned land) and tourist and visitor accommodation involving multiple dwellings on the same site, direct views between habitable rooms, other than bedrooms, shall be screened where: - Ground and first floor windows are within a 9 metre radius from any part of the window of an adjacent dwelling on the same site, and - Other floor windows are within a 12 metre radius of an adjacent dwelling on the same site, and